 WA residents overwhelmingly support taxes on the wealthy, poll shows

-SEATTLE – Washington residents don’t mind taxing the ultrawealthy, according to a new statewide poll.
+Washington residents don’t mind taxing the ultra wealthy, according to a new statewide poll.

-State lawmakers introduced Senate Bill 5486 last year, which would create a tailored property tax on financial assets collectively valued at more than $250 million.
+State lawmakers introduced Senate Bill 5486 last year, which would create a tailored property tax on financial assets collectively valued over $250 million.

 The legislation hasn’t made it past the Senate Ways and Means Committee.
-Any assets less than that $250 million threshold would be exempt from the tax.
+Any assets under that $250 million threshold would be exempt from the tax.

 Support for a wealth tax bridges party divides as well, the poll shows.
-“Very liberal” voters overwhelmingly approve of it.
-While the margin of support shrinks among Republican voters, more respondents who said they were “very conservative” support the tax than don’t.
+“Very liberal” voters overwhelmingly approve of it and, while the margin of support shrinks among Republican voters, more respondents who said they were “very conservative” support the tax than don’t.

 While they support a wealth tax, they also want lawmakers to look for education funding by trimming other parts of the state budget.
 When asked whether they’d prefer the state to find the money by cutting other parts of the budget, add new or increased taxes, or a combination of both, 44% said they’d prefer cuts.
 About 44% also said they’d want a combination.